 Disclaimer: The material in this factsheet is a general guide only.
 It is not legal advice.
 For legal advice about your own particular situation we encourage you to call the Free Legal Helpline on 1300 366 424.
-The legal information was correct at the time of publishing (March 2016), but may change without notice.
+The legal information was correct at the time of publishing (January 2018), but may change without notice.

-Self-incrimination is when a person says or does something that links them to an illegal activity or crime.
+‘Self-incrimination’ is when a person says or does something that links them to an illegal activity or crime.
 If the police learn about what you’ve said or done, it could be used as evidence against you or people you know.
 Sometimes you might not even realise that what you are talking about is a crime.

-How can the police view my private accounts?
+Can police view my private accounts?

-Any public comments, pictures or videos you post online can be used against you.
+Even if you are careful about your privacy settings, police and others may be able to gain access to the information you post.
 Even if you use an anonymous user name, this may not protect you.
 For example, Facebook and Twitter have privacy rules that say that the personal information of its users will be given in response to legal complaints where the information is required to meet any law enforcement request.

 The police can also apply for a warrant to search your online accounts:

-- If the police suspect that you or your friends have committed a crime, they can apply for a warrant to search your social networking accounts for evidence.
+- If the police suspect that you or your friends have committed a crime, they can apply for a warrant to search your social networking accounts for evidence

 - Many websites have policies in place to deal with search warrants.
 For example, Facebook allows police with search warrants to request information about users, even if they set their profiles to private.